 So, I decided to clean-up my imperfect system and make it a product, believing this would only take 2-3 months.

 Woo Hoo!
 I’m sure this will be a massive success.

-(At this stage of a new project I’m typically filled with wild optimism that is later crushed like rotting grapes.)
+(At this stage of a new project I’m typically filled with wild optimism that is later crushed like an empty soda can.)

-I wasn’t going to include any fluff.
+I wasn’t going to include any fluff in my journal.
 It was all about productivity; nothing about my ultimate WHY in life, the quality of my Journey, the plant or animal I most resemble, or how I align to the vibrations of the universe.

 But, now I’m just sitting here looking at the blank pages of my productivity journal.
 Because . . .

 - Temporary Burnout?

 I needed a 5-hour drink for my brain, my psyche, my ego or id.